• Home

 West Elm Knock Off: DIY Furniture Project

 I love a good knock off project, don’t you?
-We took on a West Elm knock off when we tackled this DIY furniture project – a simple dresser hack!
+We took on a DIY West Elm knock off when we tackled this furniture project – a simple dresser hack!
 Check out how we made a wood tiled dresser inspired by West Elm’s version.

 Do you ever have those moments when you’re walking through your favorite store and see something you just have to have…and then you check the price tag?
 And it makes you want to cry?